susam/lab/web/sockets/README.md

   - Total Packets: Total number of packets.
   - App Packets: Number of only those packets that include application layer protocol data.
-  - Frame Bytes: Total bytes found in all frames.
+  - Frame Bytes: Total bytes found in frames.
   - TCP Bytes: Bytes found only in TCP headers.
   - App Bytes: Bytes found only in application layer payloads.